 Learning objectives in a course are actually problems that need to be solved using instruction.
 As a training designer, you will need to create instructional strategies to solve the learning goal delivery problem.
 Is storytelling better?
 Can you add interactivity to your lesson?
 What real-life examples can you use as analogies?

 Managing the training design and development process is crucial for meeting the budget and time limitations.
 You may lack some of the skills mentioned, for which you will need to outsource those specific tasks.
-A project management tool will enable smoother execution of tasks.
+A project management tool along with a project management course will enable smoother execution of tasks.

 Professional instructional designers are also well-versed in user interactivity feature development, through applications and HTML programming.
 This language is one of the easiest to use and with a relatively short learning curve.
 Try writing the “hello world” program in HTML using help from YouTube videos.
 HTML5 is similar too, but it enables mobile interactivity in your courses.